10 Healthcare Podcasts You Need to Listen to

 If you haven’t had the opportunity to listen to a Ted Talk, it’s time to rectify that problem immediately.
 The TEDTalks Health podcast is devoted to providing unique insights from medical professionals.

 Speakers make their presentations in front of live audiences, and the recordings then become available as podcasts that you can listen to at your convenience.
-Medical breakthroughs are a frequent topic in this cutting edge podcast.
+Medical breakthroughs are a frequent topic in this cutting-edge podcast.
+Recent topics include insight into how venom can not only kill but cure, the role of mental health workers in emergency response scenarios, and smart bras that gather real-time data on patients.

 Join the ranks of healthcare professionals as they have spirited conversations about and with healthcare innovators by listening to the HealthSounds podcast on a regular basis.